Your college, department and the University of York Students’ Union (YUSU) are all running welcome and induction events.

 Posted by Fanni on 18 March 2018

 Hi I’m Fanni, and I’m part of the student content team.
-In this blog post, I’m going to interviewing my housemate Atalie who will…
+In this blog post, I’m going to interview my housemate Atalie who will…

 Find out more on our blog, Student voices.